-On this 3 Day Dragonfly Dreaming Tour you will be travelling with a maximum of 17 people in purpose built 4-wheel drive vehicles, stay in our private campsites complete with permanent safari tents, swim in plunge pools under waterfalls in Litchfield National Park.
-Learn about Aboriginal Culture from your guide at the Aboriginal art sites of Nourlangie and Ubirr and explore the landscape and waterfalls of Kakadu National Park (World Heritage listed for both its cultural and natural values), travel along rocky 4-wheel drive tracks and take part in an iconic Yellow Waters Cruise.
+On this 3 Day Dragonfly Dreaming Tour you will be Travelling with a maximum of 16 people in purpose built 4-wheel drive vehicles, stay in our campsites complete with permanent safari tents and swim in plunge pools under waterfalls in Litchfield National Park.
+Learn about Aboriginal Culture from your guide at the Aboriginal art sites of Nourlangie and Ubirr and explore the landscape and waterfalls of Kakadu National Park-World Heritage listed for both its cultural and natural values.
+You’ll also experience true 4-wheel driving traveling along rocky tracks and take part in an iconic Crocodile and wildlife Cruise.

-Departs Darwin 7 am Mondays, Wednesdays & Saturday / Returns day 3 approximately 7.30 pm
+Departs Darwin 7 am Monday, Wednesday & Saturday / Returns day 3 approximately 7.30 pm

 Air conditioned 4 Wheel Drive Vehicle

 Maximum 16 passengers / Not suitable for children under 5 yrs

 Departing from Darwin around 7.00am we begin the short journey to Corroborree Billabong on the Mary River Wetlands, home to the largest concentration of saltwater crocodiles in the world.
 Enjoy viewing plenty of crocodiles plus a huge variety of birds and other local wildlife in their natural environment.
 Our boat design allows you to get up close to the animals with plenty of opportunities to take amazing pictures as we cruise around this nature lovers paradise.